 Lung function tests

 Many people with this condition have reduced lung function.

 X-rays can help doctors see injuries or other problems likely to cause acidosis.

-With the chronic form of this disease, treatment focuses on managing underlying conditions.
+If you have the chronic form of this disease, your treatment will focus on managing any underlying conditions.
 The goal is to improve airway function.
-Some strategies include using:
+Some strategies include:

 - antibiotics (to treat infection)

-- diuretics (to reduce pressure on the heart and lungs)
+- diuretics (to reduce excess fluid affecting the heart and lungs)